Bayesian tomography using polynomial chaos expansion and deep generative networks: Application to GPR crosshole travel time tomography

-In Fig. \ref{fig:005a}(a)-(e) and (f)-(j), for given source/receiver pairs, the first five principal components are shown.
+The first five LPCs are shown for given source/receiver pairs (Figs. \ref{fig:005a}(a)-(e) and (f)-(j)).
 Note that the pattern variability is confined within the cumulative kernels, while in the complementary areas the values are $0$.
-Note also that compared to the first five principal components in Fig. \ref{fig:002}, higher resolution details can be identified in the sensitivity confined modes.
-Given the same number of PCs used, we can then expect the input to be better presented in the physically relevant sub-domain when the Local-PCA-PCE rather then the Global-PCA-PCE approach is followed.
+Note also that compared to the five principal components in Fig. \ref{fig:002}, higher resolution details can be identified.
+Given the same number of principal components, we can then expect the input to be better presented in the physically relevant sub-domain when the Local-PCA-PCE rather then the Global-PCA-PCE approach is followed.
 For all source/receiver pairs corresponding to the same altitude angle, the same kernels and principal components are used, provided they are shifted to cover the appropriate geometry.

-In Fig. \ref{fig:005b}(a)-(g) the two slowness distributions from Fig. \ref{fig:003} are shown next to the approximate representations obtained by projecting them on $30$ local principal components defined specifically for different source-receiver angles.
+In Figs. \ref{fig:005b}(a)-(g) the two slowness distributions from Fig. \ref{fig:003} are shown next to the representations obtained by projecting them on $30$ LPCs.
 In the areas complementary to the sensitivity kernels, the speed is set to $0.07$ m/ns.
-Input reconstructions are remarkably improved with respect to when using the same number of PCs (compare \ref{fig:005b}(a)-(g) and (h)-(l) to Fig. \ref{fig:003}(b) and (f)) of the entire slowness field.
-More interestingly, the modeling errors provided by using just $30$ sensitivity-based PCs is lower than what was previously provided by $90$ standard components (i.e., rms $\approx 0.45$ ns).
-These considerations underscore the significance of introducing a new category of PCs that are driven by the forward model.
-By incorporating these tailored PCs, we can attain enhanced output fidelity when utilizing truncated representations of the input.
-This enhanced fidelity proves particularly advantageous for the implementation of PCE, allowing for more precise and efficient modeling of intricate systems.
+Input reconstructions are remarkably improved with respect to when using the same number of GPCs (compare Figs. \ref{fig:005b}(a)-(g) and (h)-(l) to Fig. \ref{fig:003}(b) and (f)) of the entire slowness field.
+More importantly, the modeling errors provided by using just $30$ sensitivity-based LPCs is lower than what was previously provided by $90$ standard components (i.e., rms $\approx 0.45$ ns).
+By incorporating these tailored LPCs, we can attain enhanced output fidelity when utilizing truncated representations of the input.
+This enhanced fidelity proves particularly advantageous for the implementation of PCE, allowing for more precise and efficient modeling.
 Consequently, this approach holds substantial promise in achieving superior accuracy and computational efficiency in PCE-based analyses.
-The symbols ${\vx}_{LPCA}$, $\mathcal{G}_{LPCA}$, and $\mathcal{M}_{LPCA}$ are used to refer to the input, the physical distribution and the model associated with the Local-PCA-PCE strategy, respectively.